Ford’s Theatre National Historic Site | FORD’S THEATRE

 After the assassination, the War Department kept the rocking chair for evidence and then handed it over to the Smithsonian museum.
 As important as such a chair may seem, it was stuck in a closet and eventually used as a break room chair.
 What appears to be a blood stain around the head area is nothing more than hair oil from all of the people who sat in it over the years.

 Harry Ford’s widow petitioned the government to return the chair, but this was not done until 1929.
-The family then auctioned it off and Henry Ford (automaker) won the auction, paying $2,400.
+The family then auctioned it off and Henry Ford (automaker) was the winning bidder, paying $2,400.
 The chair can now be seen at the Henry Ford Museum in Dearborn, Michigan.

 When done at the theater, exit the building and head directly across the street to the third stop on the tour, the Peterson House.